Ray-Winkelman/EnCloud-Server/README.md

-# dmonger
+# EnCloud Server Component

-A data driven app that users customize to track and store data of their choice.
+A UI to view encrypted file lists, and download uploaded files.